harshitvasu/just-notes/modern-history/spectrum-5.md

 or maintain a balance of power.
 Ranjit Singh died in June 1839, and, with his death, the process of the decline of his empire began.
-Expansion and Consolidation of British Power ✫ 117

 ### Punjab After Ranjit Singh
 Beginning of Court Factions
 Ranjit Singh’s only legitimate son and successor, Kharak